Battle of the Java Sea: Battle of Sunda Strait

 Perth and Houston were at Tanjung Priok on 28 February when they received orders to sail through Sunda Strait to Tjilatjap.
 Materiel was running short in Java, and neither was able to rearm or fully refuel.
 Departing at 19:00 on 28 February for the Sunda Strait, by chance they encountered the main Japanese invasion fleet for West Java in Bantam Bay and were engaged by the groups escorting destroyers.
 The initial torpedo spreads fired from the Fubuki, Shirayuki, Hatsuyuki, and Asakaze all missed, and in turn Perth hit Shirayuki with a 6-inch (152 mm) shell to her bridge.
 However, the arrival of the convoy's other escorts, the heavy cruisers Mogami and Mikuma, the light cruiser Natori, and the destroyers Murakumo, Shirakumo, and Shikinami quickly changed the tide of battle.

-Mogami and Mikuma blasted Houston, crippling her with 30 shell hits and two torpedo hits, though in turn Mikuma was hit by 8-inch (203 mm) shells that temporally disabled electrical power.
+Mogami and Mikuma blasted Houston, crippling her with 30 shell hits and two torpedo hits, though in turn Mikuma was hit by 8-inch (203 mm) shells that temporarily disabled electrical power.
 Simultaneously, Perth became the focus of the escorting destroyers and dueled the Harukaze which she damaged with three dud 6-inch (152 mm) shell hits, but not before Harukaze hit Perth with a torpedo that destroyed her forward engine room, followed two minutes later by another torpedo from the Shirakumo that flooded her bow, then two more torpedoes from Murakumo which finished her off; the crew quickly abandoned ship and left Perth to sink over 20 minutes.
 Meanwhile, the crippled Houston was attacked by the Shikinami, which hit the cruiser with a final torpedo that resulted in the abandon-ship order being issued, leaving Houston to disappear beneath the waves.

 During the action, a spread of torpedoes from Mogami that missed the allied cruisers accidentally hit and sank the minesweeper W-2, the transport ships Sakura Maru and Tatsuno Maru, the depot ship Shinshu Maru, and the hospital ship Horai Maru; more damage to Japanese forces that any of the allied ships managed to inflict.
 Tatsuno Maru and Shinshu Maru were later raised and repaired.

 The Dutch destroyer HNLMS Evertsen had been scheduled to depart Tanjung Priok with the cruisers, but was delayed, and she followed them about two hours later.
 Her crew sighted the gunfire of the main action, and her captain managed to evade the Japanese main force.
 However, Evertsen was then engaged by the Murakumo and Shirakumo in the Strait.
 On fire and in a sinking condition after at least seven 5-inch (127 mm) shell hits, Evertsen grounded herself on a reef near Sebuku Island.
 The surviving crew abandoned ship just as the aft magazine exploded and the destroyer fully sank.